 When you’ve roused an appetite, head over to The Pint and Cork at The Shops at Wailea for a satisfying, tavern-style meal paired with a custom cocktail or local craft beer.
 Open for lunch, dinner and late-night, The Pint’s feel-good atmosphere is topped only by its signature comfort dishes, which include creamy lobster mac and cheese, shrimp and grits and a pork adobo version of Hawaii’s famous loco moco.

 Settle in for a restorative evening at Maui’s ultra-private, adults-only Hotel Wailea.
 Perched along South Maui’s spectacular coastline, you’ll relax in one of only 72 opulent, one-bedroom suites on 15 lush, gated acres.
 With poolside living room-style cabanas, beach valet service and a sleek, luxurious ambiance that blends seamlessly with the tropical landscape, this cozy-yet-elegant resort property exudes style, comfort and excellence.

-Condominium Rentals Hawaii is your source for diverse, affordable accommodations during your stay on Maui.
-Save on laundry with in-room washers and dryers and use the available beach gear.
-If you're feeling adventurous, take advantage of the generous rental car package deals.
+If you’re looking for a comfortable place to rest your head at night without all the bells and whistles of a resort, you might instead prefer to wind down with Condominium Rentals Hawaii, your source for diverse, affordable accommodations during your stay on Maui.
+Save on laundry with in-room washers and dryers and use the complimentary beach gear in every room.
+If you're feeling adventurous, take advantage of generous rental car package deals.
 With so many options to choose from, you’ll have no trouble finding the condo that’s right for you.

-This special section can be found in our May/June 2018 issue.
+This special section can be found in our May/June 2019 issue.